 In Portugal this grape is called Esgana Cão or ‘dog strengler’ because it is known for its aggressive acids.
 Or, as said in Madeira: ‘It bites back”

 This grape variety is also been used in the white wines of the Portugese Dão region.

-Although it bears clearly noticeable sweet this wine is know as “secco” which means dry.
+Style: although it bears clearly noticeable sweet, this wine is labelled as ‘secco’ and ‘extra secco’ which means dry or extra dry.

 This grape variety is known at the Portugese mainland as Goveiro.

 Crisp fresh acidity.
-A bit sweeter than Sercial, and slightly smoky.
+A bit sweeter than Sercial, slightly smoky and aromas of tropical fruit.

-This variety is widely used for Madeira still wines (unfortified).
+This variety is widely used for Madeira still, unfortified wines.